-FOR YOUR SAFETY: While hunting in the šnṗ̃ešqwawsšexw (Wenatchi) Aboriginal Territories, it is highly recommended that anyone engaged in hunting activity in any area where there is a current open, deer or elk modern firearm season for non-tribal members should wear hunter orange while hunting.
+FOR YOUR SAFETY: While hunting in the Aboriginal Territories in Washington, it is highly recommended that anyone engaged in hunting activity in any area where there is a current open, deer or elk modern firearm season for non-members should wear hunter orange while hunting.
 A minimum of 400 square inches of florescent hunter orange exterior clothing is recommended.
 Florescent hunter orange exterior clothing should be worn above the waist and be visible from all sides.